Carnap on Quantum Mechanics

-Since Carnap's 1966 book, not only has the range of applications of QM been significantly widened, including developments in particle physics, condensed matter theory and quantum information technologies, but there have been important advances in our philosophical understanding of QM as well.
-The space of viable ways of interpreting its formalism has been extensively explored, bringing about novel theories and interpretations ranging from purportedly realist-friendly hidden variables and many-worlds theories to anti-realist ones such as QBism (e.g., Freire Jr \textit{et al}.
-2022).
-As Gleason (1957), Bell (1964), Kochen and Specker (1967), and others taught us, classical-like models of certain empirical phenomena must violate some (arguably) desirable features such as locality and non-contextuality, hence causing problems for "naive" realist construals of quantum phenomena.
-Even though some of these seminal results were already produced during the times when Carnap was active, their significance has been recognized by the broader philosophical and scientific community only later, which partly explains why there is no reference to them in his writings.
+Since Carnap’s 1966 book, not only has the range of applications of QM been significantly widened, including developments in particle physics, condensed matter theory and quantum information technologies, but there have also been important advances in our philosophical understanding of QM as well.
+The space of viable ways of interpreting its formalism has been extensively explored, bringing about novel theories and interpretations ranging from purportedly realist-friendly hidden variables and many-worlds theories to anti-realist ones such as QBism (e.g., Freire \textit{et al.}, 2022).As Gleason (1957), Bell (1964), Kochen and Specker (1967), and others have taught us, classical-like models of certain empirical phenomena must violate some (arguably) desirable features such as locality and non-contextuality, hence causing problems for “naive” realist construals of quantum phenomena.
+Even though some of these seminal results were already produced during the times when Carnap was active, their significance became recognized by the broader philosophical and scientific community only later, which partly explains why there are no references to them in his writings.
 But what would Carnap have thought about these results, had he been aware of them?
 What would he have to tell us today about QM?